Applying For A Certificate Of Appointment Of Estate Trustee

 If approved, the court issues “a certificate of appointment of estate trustee,” a document confirming the estate’s trustee.

 There are several restrictions on who can apply for a certificate of appointment of estate trustee.
 Intuitively, this makes sense, as the courts won’t allow just anyone to be certified for such a large and important role.

 First off, you must be an Ontario resident to apply.
 Aside from that, the following people are granted trusteeship, in order of preference:

-- A partner the deceased was legally married to or in a common-law relationship with immediately before death.
+A partner the deceased who the deceased was legally married to or in a common-law relationship with immediately before death.

 In Ontario, the courts have the authority to certify any person (even those not on the above list) where it is necessary and convenient to do so.